fonil/dockerized-php/README.md

 ~/path/to/my-new-project$ make fix
 ```

-> Note that this command is an alias that executes PHP Linter + PHP-CS-Fixer
+> Note that this command is an alias that executes PHP Linter + PHP Insights

 #### Dealing with Tests